bulubuloa/Aspire.SSO.POC/README.md

-# Omnicasa Mobile SSO — Demo
+# Aspire SSO — Demo

 **Silent SSO on Redeem.** A customer already logged into the client's app taps REDEEM and lands inside an Aspire reward page, already authenticated — **without ever seeing an Aspire login**.